online-ml/river/docs/user-guide.quick-start.rst

 .. py:currentmodule:: skmultiflow.trees.hoeffding_tree

-In this example, we will use a data stream to train a :class:`HoeffdingTree` classifier and will measure its performance using prequential evaluation:
+In this example, we will use a data stream to train a :class:`HoeffdingTreeClassifier` and will measure its performance using prequential evaluation:

 .. py:currentmodule:: skmultiflow.data.waveform_generator